enriozuni/master-thesis/README.md

 # Master Thesis
 This repository contains my Master Thesis from Paderborn University with title "Extending FluentTQL: Specifying taint flows through a DSL".
 The thesis was submitted on 21st October 2021.
+Also, a user study was performed which can found on the following GitHub [repository](https://github.com/enriozuni/user_study).

 ## Abstract
 Domain-specific languages (DSLs) have become helpful in describing